Will the Nintendo Switch 2 Be Backwards Compatible? – Here’s What You Need to Know

 (Image credit: Nintendo)

-So, Nintendo has finally announced the the Switch 2.
+So, Nintendo has finally announced the Switch 2.
 And while everyone is hyped about what’s new, the real question most of us are asking is: Will my existing Switch games work on it?
 I mean, if you’ve spent the last seven years building up a collection of Mario, Zelda, and indie gems, you don’t want to start from scratch, right?

 Good news: Switch 2 will be backward compatible—mostly.
 But, as always with tech, the devil is in the details.